zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/variables.rst

 Notice that the variable comments also apply for more complex types like structs.
 The comments on lines 4 and 7 apply only to the specific variable and not to the whole struct.
 Complex types must be documented wherever they are defined.
-See :ref:`structure_documentation` and :ref:`type_definition_documentation` for further details.
+See :ref:`structs` and :ref:`typedefs` for further details.